Research

 Spoiler: some of it actually did.

-Let me tell you about the dumbest experiment I've ever run on myself.
+I'll tell you about the dumbest experiment I've ever run on myself.

 Professor Keith Wesnes summed it up: "Performance was consistently better in those who reported engaging in puzzles, and generally improved incrementally with the frequency of puzzle use."